-(c) Reference Price.

-- (1) The Reference Price for a security, other than an American Depositary Receipt ("ADR"), will be: - (A) the security's last reported sale price on the Exchange; - (B) the security's offering price in the case of an initial public offering ("IPO"); [or] - (C) the security's last reported sale price on the securities market from which the security is being transferred to the Exchange, on the security's first day of trading on the Exchange ("transferred security")[.]; or - (D) for a security that is listed under Footnote (E) to Section 102.01B of the Listed Company Manual that has had recent sustained trading in a Private Placement Market prior to listing, the most recent transaction price in that market or, if none, a price determined by the Exchange in consultation with a financial advisor to the issuer of such security.
+- (c) Reference Price. - (1) The Reference Price for a security, other than an American Depositary Receipt ("ADR"), will be: - (A) the security's last reported sale price on the Exchange; - (B) the security's offering price in the case of an initial public offering ("IPO"); [or] - (C) the security's last reported sale price on the securities market from which the security is being transferred to the Exchange, on the security's first day of trading on the Exchange ("transferred security")[.]; or - (D) for a security that is listed under Footnote (E) to Section 102.01B of the Listed Company Manual, the most recent transaction price in a Private Placement Market or, if none, a price determined by the Exchange in consultation with a financial advisor to the issuer of such security.